 Description

-Prepare for an unforgettable adventure through Glacier National Park with an in-depth and educational Going-to-the-Sun Road Guided Day Tour.
+Prepare for a relaxed adventure through Glacier National Park with an in-depth and educational tour along the iconic Going-to-the-Sun Road.

 Lasting 8 hours from Columbia Falls, you'll find yourself transported to a world with outstanding views of dramatic glacial valleys, towering mountains, and crystal-clear lakes.
 See the highlights of Glacier National Park, such as Lake McDonald, Logan Pass, and the St. Mary Valley, all while in a small-group tour with a knowledgeable outdoor education guide.